Watts-College/cpp-527-fall-2021/labs/lab-06-instructions.md

 }
 ````

+**Intuition:**

-When the YAML data and the template are combined they create HTML sections like the following:
+When the YAML data and the gallery template are combined they create HTML sections like the following:

 Data: